BKlaasWerkman/Data-Bouncer/README.md

 # Data-Bouncer

 I came across this Proof of Concept outlined here in https://thecontractor.io/data-bouncing.
-I took their ideas and wrote two Go scripts that can be used for educational purposes.
+I took their ideas and wrote two Go scripts designed for educational purposes.
 Please don't do anything illegal.

 One script, bounce.go, encrypts and exfiltrates data via DNS by breaking it into chunks and sending it through HTTP headers.
 The second script, regenerate.go, reassembles and decrypts the data from the exfiltrated chunks.
 This method leverages trusted domains and HTTP headers to stealthily transmit data.